 The expectation is that all children engage fully in all aspects of school life.
 The majority of SEND provision takes place in class and all children are expected to access the full range of education activities offered including after school clubs and trips.
+External providers are expected to be inclusive in their offer and make reasonable adjustments.
 Teachers take this into account in their daily planning.
 Where necessary additional risk assessments will take place and reasonable adjustments will take place in order for full participation alongside the peer group.
 For example following risk assessments additional adults may be allocated to a school trip ensuring higher ratios.
 Wherever possible, with parental consent, outside providers (of after school clubs for example) are provided with information as necessary to ensure full access is possible.